Photonico/Computational_Physics_Topics/Statistical Mechanics/README.md

-# Classical Statistical Mechanics
+# Statistical Mechanics

 ## About

-Classical Statistical Mechanics
+Statistical Mechanics including Classical and Quantum

 ## Reference